 - 1/4 teaspoon black pepper

-- 4 cans of kidney beans undrained, 14.5 ounces
+- 2 cans of kidney beans undrained, 14.5 ounces

-Simmer over low heat for 1.5 to 2 hours, stirring frequently.
+Reduce heat and simmer over low heat for 1.5 to 2 hours, stirring frequently.

 Serve and enjoy!

 This recipe is very forgiving, and I have made many substitutions successfully.
 I always adjust the spices (add more) at the end, if I need to.